Nemo Hornet 1P Tent – Review

 Nemo Hornet 1P Set Up/Take Down

-The Nemo is described in some reviews as “Free-Standing,” but the tent's manufacturer describes it as “Semi-Freestanding,” and I agree with this description.
-Although it is not free-standing, it can still stand alone with its three pole points.
+The Nemo is described in some reviews as “Free-Standing,” but the tent’s manufacturer describes it as “Semi-Freestanding,” I agree with this description.
+Although it is not free-standing, it can stand alone with its three pole points.

-The tent uses a hub and spoke tent pole structure, easy to set up and takedown.
-A “Flybar” attaches to the top pole's center, spreading the tent and allowing more headroom while spreading out the tent fly evenly.
+The tent uses a hub and spoke tent pole structure, which is easy to set up and takedown.
+A “Flybar” attaches to the top pole’s center, spreading the tent and allowing more headroom while spreading out the tent fly evenly.

 The front corners use triangulated guy-out lines that keep the front of the tent tight while standing up the wall, so it does not sag.
 The Nemo Fly attaches to the same loops and stakes used for the tent, which is convenient.